High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: Introduction

+In this paper, we provide a detailed analysis of the expansion around the eikonal limit directly in perturbation theory for the gravitational scattering of a very light scalar by a heavy scalar.
+We verify the diagrammatic self-consistency of this expansion and re-derive next-to-leading corrections in arbitrary dimensions.
+Although the exponentiation of the leading eikonal phase is a classic result, and the next-to-leading correction has been studied intensively \cite{DAppollonio:2010krb, White:2014qia, Luna:2016idw, Collado:2018isu, Kulaxizi:2019tkd}, we are not aware of another explicit, all-order diagrammatic treatment of the next-to-leading correction.\footnote{This paper expands previous work made public by the authors on this subject.} Our analysis applies to arbitrary dimensions, and agrees with previous fixed-order calculations of this correction \cite{DAppollonio:2010krb}.

-This process has been shown to be largely independent of short distance physics.
-Giddings, Gross and Maharana \cite{GGM} argued that the scattering of strings may be replaced by graviton contributions alone with short distance physics playing no significant role.
-As reviewed in \cite{Giddings} the leading eikonal approximation is justified for high energy, small angle scattering of equal-mass particles, because the impact parameter as determined from the saddle point of the loop integrations is larger than the typical gravitational radius $2GE$ by a factor of $s/t$.
+The high-energy, small-angle scattering amplitude has been shown to be largely independent of short distance physics.
+Giddings, Gross and Maharana \cite{Giddings:2007bw} argued that the scattering of strings may be replaced by graviton contributions alone with short distance physics playing no significant role.
+As reviewed in \cite{Giddings:2011xs} the leading eikonal approximation is justified for high energy, small angle scattering of equal-mass particles, because the impact parameter as determined from the saddle point of the loop integrations is larger than the typical gravitational radius $2GE$ by a factor of $s/t$.
 Thus non-local string effects are actually subdominant to higher loop gravitational processes for a large range of impact parameters.
-In a slightly different kinematic regime, to be discussed later, we find the first subleading contributions coming from field theory corrections to the eikonal phase.
+In a related analysis, in \cite{DAppollonio:2010krb} the scattering of massless closed strings from a stack of D-branes was explored in various kinematical regimes including the eikonal.
+In the region of impact parameter large compared to relevant Schwarzschild radius associated with the center of mass energy, this reference also find that gravity effects dominate.
+In a kinematic regime related to the latter study, we will derive the first subleading contributions coming from field theory corrections to the eikonal phase, in arbitrary dimensions.